hopeit-git/hopeit.engine/README.md

 **hopeit.log_streamer**

-Plugin that can be run in a separate process and parses logs from running hopeit apps, publishing relevant entries to a stream allowing live monitoring of apps activity.
+Plugin that can be run in a separate process and parses logs from running hopeit apps, publishing relevant entries to a stream allowing live monitoring of applications activity.

 ```
 pip install hopeit.engine[log-streamer]